-3.1 Student ID Card - ONEcard
+3.1 Student ID Card - ONECard

-After registration you can get your student ID card (ONE card), from the ONE card office located in 9104 HUB Mall.
-The ONE card contains your student number, picture and a barcode.
-This card allows the use of the libraries and the sports centre.
-For a description of the services available to you through the ONE card, please see their website: http://www.onecard.ualberta.ca/
+After Registration you can get your student ID card (ONEcard), from the ONEcard office located in 9104 HUB Mall.
+The ONEcard contains your student number, picture and barcode.
+This card allows the use of the libraries and the sports center.
+For a description of the services available to you through the ONEcard, please see their website.